SoniBasant/50-Projects-on-JS-DOM/B0. Event Keycodes/README.md

 # 11. Event Keycodes

 To know the keycode and code of any keyboard key, just press that key.
 This project will show its keycode and code.
-Generally we can get it from console.
+Generally, we can get it from console.

 All the keys, except space key, will be displayed accordingly.
-Space will show as word "Space".
+Space key will show as word "Space".

-Important JS and CSS concepts for project
+### Important JS and CSS concepts for project

 1. getElementById()
 2. addEventListener('keydown')